piclas-framework/piclas/docs/documentation/developerguide/building_guide.md

     ls _build/latex/piclas.pdf

-Note that you can simply run the script *buildPDF.sh* in the *userguide* directory for this task.
+Note that you can simply run the script *buildPDF.sh* in the *documentation* directory for this task.